Skip to content

 • Heal myself

 Can you quickly figure out which decision is the best one in just a few seconds or minutes?
 If you can, congratulations, you’re among the top 1% of the smartest people in the world.
-Perhaps you don’t need Utility Intelligence, but if you’re feeling overwhelmed by too many issues around you, please consider using it.
-It would help you handle part of the workload, easing the burden on your brain.

 For normal people like us, we have to replay our games again and again to debug why agents make wrong decisions, and it’s very time-consuming and boring.
 It could take us several hours, or even days to figure out why.
 I experienced it many times in the past.
 It’s tedious and I don’t want to experience it again.